 - Soil conditions: Soil surveys may only provide general information, and soil characteristics should be determined at the site to provide more detailed information that can help inform whether a proposed compensatory mitigation project will have suitable soils to be successful. - Soil samples tests (confirm soil survey and show texture/permeability).
-Examples include:
+Examples of soil tests that may be appropriate in some circumstances include: